teen vaping

 The following are some telltale signs that your kid might be vaping:

 • Paraphernalia: Imagine a scene from an old After School special where a parent is cleaning out a sock drawer while their kid is at school and finds some smoking or drug paraphernalia.
 The gear has changed, though, and might not be as readily identifiable.
-It might look like a USB flash drive, a cartridge with liquid, or a cartridge.
+It might look like a USB flash drive or a cartridge with liquid.
 Before you believe the old excuse, “It’s not mine — it’s a friend’s,” take a deep breath and admit that they probably aren’t telling you the truth.
 This is a great opportunity to have a conversation with your kid about vaping.

 • Symptoms: There are side effects to vaping like headaches, coughing, sore throats and dizziness.